containernetworking/cni/README.md

 Please see Documentation/ folder for documentation about particular plugins.

 ## Running the plugins
-The scripts/ directory contains two scripts, priv-net-run.sh and docker-run.sh, that can be used to excercise the plugins.
+The scripts/ directory contains two scripts, priv-net-run.sh and docker-run.sh, that can be used to exercise the plugins.

 Start out by creating a netconf file to describe a network: